 University of Waterloo

 With four campuses and education centres in North America, Europe, and Asia, the University of Waterloo is recognized around the world.
-As Waterloo’s network of partnerships grows, so does its reputation as a respected leader in research, innovation and entrepreneurship.
-Seeking solutions to some of the world’s most pressing challenges, Waterloo believes that answers will be found by building bridges between disciplines, between institutions and between nations.
-Spread over 400 hectares of former farmland in Waterloo, Ontario, a leading Canadian technology hub, the University of Waterloo’s main campus is home to advanced research in a variety of fields, including health, engineering, mathematics, psychology, quantum information, nanotechnology and environmental studies.
+Spread over 400 hectares of former farmland in Waterloo, Ontario, a leading Canadian technology hub, the main campus is home to advanced research in a variety of fields, including health, engineering, mathematics, psychology, quantum information, nanotechnology and environmental studies.